meta-llama/prompt-ops/README.md

 ### Set Up Your API Key

 Create a `.env` file in your project directory with your API key:

 ```bash
 echo "OPENROUTER_API_KEY=your_key_here" > .env
 ```

+You can get an OpenRouter API key by creating an account at [OpenRouter](https://openrouter.ai/).

 ### Create a Simple Configuration